-Youth Villages has residential campuses and group homes in the following major metros: Memphis, Nashville, Atlanta and Boston.
-Opportunities vary at those locations but here just some of the ways you or your group can become involved with helping the young people we assist through residential treatment:
+Youth Villages has residential campuses and group homes in the Memphis, Nashville and Atlanta metro areas.
+While opportunities vary at these locations, here just some of the ways you or your group can become involved with helping the young people we assist through residential treatment.

 Adopt a Cottage